Sudhan30/Data-Engineering/README.md

 **Data cleaning**

-The extracted data contains a lot of junk characters and information that is data cleansed.
+The extracted information is data cleansed to remove any unwanted junk characters, improper formatting, and duplicate column records.

 **Uploading to Google BigQuery**